sunilabrahamindia/sunilabraham/amaa/30-bulletins.md

 We understood the reason for the rejection: the documents we had submitted were Tito Dutta's Aadhaar and PAN, and neither document carried the name "The Sunil Abraham Project".

-We edited the application, changed the administrator name to "Tito Dutta", and resubmitted it.
+We edited the application, changed the imprint name to "Tito Dutta", and resubmitted it.
 This time, we received the following response:

 > Dear Tito Dutta,
 >